roots/docs/trellis/wordpress-sites.md

 ### Common

-* `site_hosts` - List of hosts that Nginx will listen on.
+- `site_hosts` - List of hosts that Nginx will listen on.
 At least one is required.
-Each host item must specify a `canonical` host and may optionally specify a list of corresponding `redirects` (hosts). **Remember to set up DNS for every host listed.** You cannot use just an IP address.
+Each host item must specify a `canonical` host and may optionally specify a list of corresponding `redirects` (hosts). **Remember to set up DNS for every host listed.*- You cannot use just an IP address.

 ```yaml
 # minimum required